 - Due the earlier of 120 days after official acceptance or May 1

 The final deadline for all payments regardless of purchase date is 15 days before program departure.
-Failure to pay in full by this deadline will result in removal from the program without a refund and student will be accountable for expenses already incurred by LeadAbroad on their behalf at the discretion of LeadAbroad.
+Failure to pay in full by this deadline may result in removal from the program without a refund and student will be accountable for expenses already incurred by LeadAbroad on their behalf at the discretion of LeadAbroad.

 *Prices and dates are subject to change without notice.